MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 Now that the assets are on hand, they need to be delivered to the person who they were ordered for.
 Once the requestor is in possession of the assets, update the request as follows:

-1. Create assets for each delivered item
+1. Create assets for each delivered item.
     1. Select **Delivery** within the workflow
     1. Select **Run Flow** for *Set assets as delivered*
     1. In the window that pops up, select **Run Flow** again
-1. Communicate the delivery event to the requestor
+1. Communicate the delivery event to the requestor.
     1. Select **Delivery** within the workflow
     1. Select **Run Flow** for *Notify delivery complete*
     1. In the window that pops up, enter *Delivered On* date
     1. Select **Run Flow** again
-1. Advance the workflow
+1. Advance the workflow.
     1. Select **Deliver** in the workflow and select **Next Stage**

 ### Complete